filecoin-project/saturn-media/README.md

 ## Gallery

-All graphics posted here can be found on slate https://slate.host/benjaminpreiss/filecoin-saturn-media
+An overview of the graphics in this repo can be found on slate https://slate.host/benjaminpreiss/filecoin-saturn-media

 ### Saturn Renderings